 Can we keep anything we grow?
 Well, you can keep what you learn…. and keep your new friends….but you can’t keep the vegetables.
 The Bounty Garden is committed to donating everything grown to the Food Bank and providing fresh, nutritious greens to people who need them.
 It is our mission.

 We hope our volunteers will complete their Bounty Garden program filled with the confidence to give their new organic gardening skills a go in their own gardens!
-And if a volunteer would like to continue with the community service gardening effort that we are undertaking at the Garden, we invite growers to join us for another season or to “grow a row” for the Food Bank in their own sustainable vegetable gardens.
+And if a volunteer would like to continue with the community service gardening effort that we are undertaking at the Garden, we invite growers to join us for another season as a gardener or as a Foster Gardener or to “grow a row” for the Food Bank in their own sustainable vegetable gardens.

 What is “the Hive”………………?